Natural Language Processing

 Word2Vec training methods

-Continuous bag of words is a center word prediction task
+Continuous bag of words is a centre word prediction task

 Skip-gram is a neighbour word prediction task